Employee Termination Letter: A Complete Guide with Templates & Samples

 7. Contact Information

-HR Contact - Provide clear points of contact for HR department representatives for any questions regarding final payment or return of company property.
+- Provide a specific point of contact in HR for any questions regarding final pay, benefits, or logistics.

-In this guide, we provide six employee termination letter template to help navigate the termination process for various common scenarios.
+In this guide, we provide six employee termination letter templates to help navigate the termination process for various common scenarios.

-Each employee termination letter template is tailored to address a specific reason for ending employment, facilitating clear, professional communication between the employer and employee.
+Each template is tailored to address a specific reason for ending employment, facilitating clear, professional communication between the employer and employee.

 The reasons for termination covered include: